-- Trim bow down
+- Trim bow down.

-- Open windows and canvas.
+- · Open windows and canvas.

-- When possible, run boat so that prevailing winds help dissipate exhaust.
+- · When possible, run boat so that prevailing winds help dissipate exhaust.

-How to Protect Yourself and Others From CO
+How to Protect Yourself & Others From CO

-- Know where and how CO may accumulate in and around your boat (see above). - Always maintain fresh air circulation throughout your boat. - Know where your engine and generator exhaust outlets are located and keep everyone away from these areas. - Never sit on, or hang onto, the back deck or transom platform while the engine is running. - Never enter the areas under transom platforms where exhaust outlets are located. - Although CO can be present without the smell of exhaust fumes, if exhaust fumes are detected on your boat, take immediate action to dissipate these fumes. - Treat symptoms of seasickness as possible CO poisoning.
+- · Know where and how CO may accumulate in and around your boat (see above). - Always maintain fresh air circulation throughout your boat.

+• Know where your engine and generator exhaust outlets are located and keep everyone away from these areas.

+- Never sit on, or hang onto, the back deck or transom platform while the engine is running. - Never enter the areas under transom platforms where exhaust outlets are located. - Although CO can be present without the smell of exhaust fumes, if exhaust fumes are detected on your boat, take immediate action to dissipate these fumes.

+• Treat symptoms of seasickness as possible CO poisoning.
 Get the person into fresh air immediately.
-Seek medical attention-unless you're sure it's not CO. - Follow the checklists provided on the next page. - Get a Vessel Safety Check.
+Seek medical attention-unless you're sure it's not CO.